-On that occasion, he told a beneficiary: Here sell this [autograph] tonight on Ebay, you’ll get $10,000.
-Social media users were quick to point out that the price tag for Trump autographs hover around $40 and even crowning him as the “King of the US” does not make his signature worth more than $26.
-The most one can earn on ebay, is when it appears on Barack Obama’s birth certificate ($12,000).
+On that occasion, he told a beneficiary: Here, sell this [autograph] tonight on eBay, and you’ll get $10,000.
+Social media users were quick to point out that the price tag for Trump’s autograph hovers around $40, and even crowning him as the “King of the US” does not make his signature worth more than $26.
+The most one can earn on eBay is when it appears on Barack Obama’s birth certificate ($12,000).
 Yet, I am not sure whether that is original.
 Hence, it seems Trump autographs are, at best, a marginal contribution to Louisiana disaster relief unless you could sell them for $10,000 on eBay.

 You could.
 All you need to do is visit Donald J. Trump’s Wikipedia page and select a picture of your choice.
 To be sure you can freely use it, check whether it is in the public domain, usually written underneath.
 Download the pic.